brandonidas/about-me/README.md

 :crossed_swords: **Military service** in the Singaporean army medical corps instilled in me a sense of mission.
 That day-to-day intentionality continues to drive my interest in applying technology to impactful endeavours, which is reflected in my academic pursuits in bioinformatics and graduate-level courses in Advanced Machine Learning and NLP.

-:man_dancing: As a **TA and president** of _two_ high-activity university clubs, I've honed my leadership, communication, and teamwork skills.
-These experiences have taught me the importance of clear, empathetic communication and the value of a collaborative approach to problem-solving.

 # Highlights
 University of British Columbia, BSc.
 Computer Science, 4.0 GPA with a focus on ML and systems. sed elective credits to pursue graduate coursework in **advanced machine learning, natural language processing, distributed systems, probabilistic and randomised algorithms (which are fascinating!), applied high dimensional probability in computational biology, LLM inference.**

+:man_dancing: As a **TA and president** of _two_ high-activity university clubs, I've honed my leadership, communication, and teamwork skills.